-I was diagnosed with multiple sclerosis in 2006.
+I received a multiple sclerosis diagnosis in 2006.
 At that time I knew nothing about MS and thought I was going to die very soon as I imagined the disease was terminal.
-My children, now in their teens, were in 1st and 2nd grade; I would lie in bed with them at night thinking that I wouldn’t live to see their high school graduation.
+My children were in 1st and 2nd grade.
+I would lie in bed with them at night thinking that I wouldn’t live to see their high school graduation.
 Forget about seeing them get married and have children of their own.

-Thankfully, my husband quickly dispelled me of the notion that the majority of people with MS die a premature death.
+Thankfully, my husband quickly let me know that the majority of people with MS do not die a premature death.
 Still, the diagnosis was absolutely shocking.
-All I could picture was the worst, that in a short amount of time I would be an invalid with my husband taking care of me.
-I was not happy about this picture.
+All I could picture was the worst, that in a short amount of time I would be an invalid.
+I was not happy about that picture.

-I designed this MS healing plan myself and chose action items that I felt would give me a very high return on investment (ROI).
+I designed this MS healing plan myself and chose action items that I felt would give me a very high ROI (return on investment).
 However, many of the above commitments were radical shifts to my life paradigm, I did not always embrace this change, nor was it easy for me.

 For additional resources on how to deal with an MS diagnosis see: